Gloria Blondell: Voice-over

 For Daisy Duck's second appearance as a Disney cartoon character, she took over, marking the debut of Daisy's "normal" voice.
 Blondell would voice Daisy for six of her nine speaking appearances during the classic shorts era.

 Personal life

 She married film producer Albert R. Broccoli on July 26, 1940; they divorced August 7, 1945.
 The following year, on September 14, she married Victor Hunter in Monterey, California.
 They remained married until his death in 1980, just weeks after her sister's death.
 Gloria and Victor had one daughter, who was born prematurely and died at birth.
 During the child's delivery, Gloria also nearly died from blood loss, but her life was saved by an emergency hysterectomy.

-Like her sister Joan, Gloria was a registered Republican, and both siblings endorsed Dwight Eisenhower for president in the 1952 presidential election.

 Death

 Blondell died at age 70 in 1986 in Santa Monica, California from cancer.
 Her body was cremated.